makinarocks/runway-tutorial/tutorial/auto_mpg_regression/README_en.md

     print('Mean Squared Error: {}'.format(mse))
     ```

-### Model Saving
+### Upload Model

-> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/upload-model).
+> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.1-Eng/docs/upload-model).

 1. Create a sample input data from the training dataset.